tambrulee/portfolio_project/README.md

 ## About Project

-TWorkings portfolio showcases my web development skills, featuring both completed and ongoing projects.
+This portfolio showcases my web development skills, featuring both completed and ongoing projects.
 It's designed to appeal to recruiters, collaborators, and fellow developers by blending creativity with technical ability.

 <a href="https://tambrulee.github.io/portfolio_project/">Click here to view my deployed website in GitHub</a>

-The site features an anime-inspired aesthetic, including a Studio GWorkingbli-style illustration generated via DALL·E through ChatGPT, based on a real-life photo of me.
+The site features an anime-inspired aesthetic, including a Studio Ghibli-style illustration generated via DALL·E through ChatGPT, based on a real-life photo of me.

 Beyond web development, I’ve included design work to set myself apart—blending technical ability with creative flair and offering a glimpse of my personality.

 The project was built using HTML5, CSS3, Bootstrap, and SCSS.
-WWorkingle my use of SCSS is still developing, I plan to build on it in future work.
+While my use of SCSS is still developing, I plan to build on it in future work.
 Typography is set in Bebas Neue (from Google Fonts) and Avenir.

 <img src="assets/images/selfie.jpg" alt="A real life photo of me">